willBennatt/blog2025/content/blog/threenorthridges/cascades-three-great-north-ridges.md

 ![Sleeping on a nice rock](./goode/goode-camp-3.jpg "Sleeping on a nice rock with an even better view")

 The next day we descended the mountain and then had a long, hot walk back to the parking area.
-All told, I think getting from the summit back to the trailhead was about 24 miles plus a lot of elevation drop.
+All told, I think getting from the summit back to the trailhead was about 24 miles and an elevation loss of 7000 feet.

 ![Looking back at Goode](./goode/goode-descent-1.jpg "Looking back up at Goode from Park Creek")

 ## The North Ridge of Stuart

 One week later, Joe and I went back out and climbed the North Ridge of Stuart.
 This is the most-classic alpine rock route in Washington and my favorite.
-Steep climbing on a beautiful, clean, granite ridge the cuts through two hanging glaciers makes this a must-do route.
+Steep climbing on a beautiful, clean granite ridge the cuts through two hanging glaciers makes this a must-do route.

 ### Approach

 We approached from Ingalls Lake.
-It was kind of a cold, gray day.
+It was a cold, gray day.

 ![Mt.
 Stuart from Ingalls Lake](./stuart/stuart-view-1.jpg "Looking at Stuart from Ingalls Lake.
 The north ridge is on the opposite side of the mountain.")